Fancy paid business experience with a global publisher?

 • Business experience – work directly with a global publisher.

-• Have your work published on our company blog – great, shareable evidence of your work.
+• Get your work peer-reviewed and published on the Gale Research Showcase – great, shareable evidence of your work.

 • Run your own marketing activities – refine 'marketing copy' and images to make successful use of social media.